-The ruins of this unusual mansion on Hilton Head Island date to the late eighteenth or early nineteenth century.
-The land was originally purchased by John (Captin Jack) Stoney, who then bequeathed it to his sons, John and James, Jr. The latter constructed the home between 1790 and 1810.
+The ruins of this unusual mansion on Hilton Head Island date to the late-eighteenth or early-nineteenth century.
+The land was first purchased by John (Captin Jack) Stoney, who then bequeathed it to his sons, John and James, Jr. The latter son constructed the home between 1790 and 1810.

-An anomaly among Hilton Head plantation houses, it was built with tabby – a combination of crushed oyster shells, whole oyster shells, water, and lime (seen below).
-Stoney named his plantation Braddock’s Point for Captain Dave Cutler Braddock, commander of the half-galley Beaufort.
+An anomaly among Hilton Head plantation houses, Stoney-Baynard was built with tabby – a combination of crushed oyster shells, whole oyster shells, water, and lime (a close-up image can be seen below).
+Stoney named his plantation Braddock’s Point for Captain Dave Cutler Braddock, commander of the half-galley, Beaufort.

 The chimney of another structure also stands in proximity to the main house, likely the overseer’s quarters.
 The Stoney brothers – John, a merchant in Charleston, and James, a planter – worked as business partners in the operations of Braddock’s Point, though the business ended in economic ruin.